At a glance…

 Weather and climate: Cairns is considered to have a tropical climate and is warm year round.
 The hot season lasts 4-5 months from November to March.
 During this time, the daily high is often around 86°F (30°C).
 The cooler season runs from June to August and the daily high is around 79°F (26°C).
 Being a monsoonal climate, most rainfalls occurs between January and March.

-Volunteers must be over 18 years of age at the beginning of the program unless volunteering with a guardian who is 18 or older.
 Volunteers must speak fluent English.
 Volunteers must present a recent criminal background check to IVHQ’s partner organization staff upon arrival in Australia.
 Volunteers must have adequate travel insurance.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.